Explora Journeys vs the Ritz-Carlton Yacht Collection: I sell both. Here's when each wins.

 | Top suite size | Owner's Residence, 3,014 sq ft | Owner's-tier suites, smaller than Explora's largest | Explora's top suite is larger. | Explora |

-| Availability & fleet | Two ships now, growing to six; broad calendar | Three yachts (Evrima, Ilma, Luminara) sailing | Both have real choice; Ritz-Carlton has three yachts now, Explora has the larger ships and more capacity. | Even |
+| Availability & fleet | A fleet growing to six by 2028; broad calendar | Three yachts (Evrima, Ilma, Luminara) sailing | Both give you real choice.
+Three intimate yachts versus Explora's larger ships and more capacity. | Even |

-| What's included | All-inclusive onboard; excursions and air extra | All-inclusive onboard including Starlink Wi-Fi and marina water sports; excursions extra | Similar models; both charge for excursions. | Even |
+| What's included | All-inclusive onboard; excursions and air extra | All-inclusive onboard including Starlink Wi-Fi and marina water sports; excursions extra | Similar models.
+Both charge for excursions. | Even |

-| Yacht features | Pools, spa, no marina platform | Marina platform with non-motorized water sports off the back | The marina is a genuine Ritz-Carlton signature Explora doesn't match. | Ritz-Carlton |
+| Yacht features | Pools, spa, no marina platform | Marina platform with non-motorized water sports off the back | The marina is a real Ritz-Carlton signature Explora doesn't match. | Ritz-Carlton |

 | Design language | European contemporary: Molteni&C, Manutti, Patricia Urquiola | Ritz-Carlton residential luxury, light-filled public spaces | Both design-led.
-Taste call. | Even |
+A taste call. | Even |

-| Itineraries | Mediterranean, Caribbean, Northern Europe; focused and growing | Mediterranean-weighted, yacht-style, expanding | Comparable reach; both lean yacht-style. | Even |
+| Itineraries | Mediterranean, Caribbean, Northern Europe; focused and growing | Mediterranean-weighted, yacht-style, expanding | Comparable reach.
+Both lean yacht-style. | Even |

 | Track record | Sailing since 2023 | Sailing since 2022, after a delayed start for Evrima | Both are young brands at sea. | Even |